Coming Home (New Found Glory album): Commercial performance

 Coming Home debuted at number eight on the Billboard Rock Albums chart and just inside the top twenty on the main Billboard 200 chart, at number nineteen, with sales of 83,123.
 The album also entered the Billboard Tastemaker Albums chart at number thirteen.
 The Tastemaker chart is not decided by record sales, but compiled by ranking new albums based on "an influential panel of indie stores and small regional chains."
 The album's sales fell quickly, and the album fell off the chart after 6 weeks.
 By 2008, the album had sold 145,000 copies in the US.

 Overall, this marked a drop in performance in comparison to their previous two releases; Catalyst (2004) and Sticks and Stones (2002) debuted on the Billboard 200 at number three and four respectively, each going on to sell over 500,000 units.
-However, with just the sole single release of "It's Not Your Fault", the band have cited a lack of promotion and support from Geffen Records as a factor.
-Indeed, after leaving Geffen for the aforementioned reasons and signing with independent label Epitaph Records, the band's next release, Not Without a Fight (2009), topped the Billboard Independent Albums chart and entered the Billboard 200 at number twelve, despite a potentially damaging internet leak six weeks before its release.
+In a 2016 retrospective, Gilbert noted that the album's new sound not being well received well inspired the band to move in an entirely different direction for their next album.
+The band left Geffen and signed with independent label Epitaph Records for the band's next release, Not Without a Fight (2009).
+The band abandoned Coming Homes emotional, softer sound in favor of a collection of "punk songs".
+However, it did not help the slide in the band's commercial performance; the album topped the Billboard Independent Albums chart but only sold 26,900 in its opening week, debuting on Billboard 200 at number twelve.
+The release was also burdened by an internet leak six weeks before its release.